-Flaxseeds are quite beneficial and can make your body healthy.
-To ensure smooth running and an effective system, try these seeds out today and reap the benefits of these amazing seeds.
+To ensure smooth running and an effective system, try these seeds today.

 It’s essential to search for brown or golden flax seeds in your nearby store!
-Sprouted flax seeds are also a a great choice, if you do end up finding them.
+Sprouted flax seeds are also a great choice if you come across them.
 Sprouting is a process that improves the digestibility of any seeds, and makes the nutrients of the seeds easily available.

 At home, when you’re storing flax seeds, make sure it’s done in a cool and dark place.
 If you’ve got some flax seeds that are already ground, keep them in the refrigerator so they last longer, and to preserve the nutrients.

 - How To Improve Gut Health Naturally